 Recent studies have suggested that giving chemotherapy more frequently than once every three weeks is also effective.
 This type of treatment, known as dose-fractionated chemotherapy involves giving paclitaxel or carboplatin at a lower dose every week during treatment.
 In ICON8 we refer to this as ‘weekly chemotherapy’.

-In this study we want to find out if weekly chemotherapy is more effective than standard chemotherapy treatment in ovarian cancer.
-We also want to see if weekly chemotherapy causes more or fewer side-effects than standard chemotherapy.
-Although weekly chemotherapy involves more doses of chemotherapy than standard chemotherapy, the treatment course is the same length for both.
+In this study we wanted to find out if weekly chemotherapy is more effective than standard chemotherapy treatment in ovarian cancer.
+We also wanted to see if weekly chemotherapy causes more or fewer side-effects than standard chemotherapy.
+Although weekly chemotherapy involves more doses of chemotherapy than standard chemotherapy, the treatment course is the same length for both types of treatment.